AlexInTown/LeastSquare/README.md

 Steps to use the package:

-1.Copy 'run_least_square.sh' least_square.pig LeastSquare.jar into your working directory.
+1.Copy 'run_least_square.sh' 'least_square.pig' 'LeastSquare.jar' into your working directory.

 2.Change 'run_least_square.sh' to specify your input path, input data schema and output weight path.